 CIT Savings Connect

-The eChecking account offers an interest rate of 0.25% for funds kept in the checking account.
+The optional eChecking account offers an interest rate of 0.25% for funds kept in the checking account.
+More about the eChecking account later.

 CIT Bank Savings Builder